Adaill/Gear/README.md

 Needs to be tested in online games with anticheats

+just download any of the .exe acordando to your linguagem open it then SHIFT + Home or Num- (Minus) F1 for help

     msg .= "═══════════════════════════════`n"
     msg .= "🧭 KEYJOY GEAR - FULL GUIDE`n"
     msg .= "👤 @criadepc`n" BORN IN PC